 The biggest perk of accepting Section 8 subsidies is that a substantial part of the rent money you are owed will show up on time each month via direct deposit or a mailed check.
 Also, tenants will typically pay their portion on time, because failure to do so can cost them their housing voucher.

-Another key factor is that, even if the tenant loses their job or receives lower wages than before, the government will continue to make up the rest of rent that the tenant is unable to pay, after their 30% of income amount.
+Another key factor is that, even if the tenant loses their job or receives lower wages than before (like during a Global Pandemic like COVID-19), the government will continue to make up the rest of rent that the tenant is unable to pay, after their 30% of income amount.
 As a landlord this can help you avoid rental payment issues that could arise from a full-paying tenant facing a similar financial dilemma.

 2 – Pre-Screened Tenants